top of page

 Screenshot 2025-07-17 at 1.21.51 PM.png

-Notes on This Proposal
+Notes On This Minor

 • This minor would be housed in the Philosophy department, so any PHIL, PPL, or PPE majors may only take it if they take at least 16 non-Philosophy units for it.
-We're also hoping to draw in Math, Computer Science, Linguistics, and Cognitive Science students, among others.

 Screenshot 2025-07-17 at 11.49.35 PM.png